 |Letter(s) of Recommendation||2||–||–||–|

 Middlebury College has not provided an information about GPAs of accepted students.
 Any questions regarding applicant expectations should be addressed directly with the school.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-To be competitive with other Middlebury College applicants, you should aim to earn between 1400 and 1520 (or higher!) on the SAT.
-At Middlebury College 25% of admitted students scored higher than 1520 and 25% of scored lower than 1400, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Middlebury College applicants, you should strive to earn between 1420 and 1520 (or higher!) on the SAT.
+At Middlebury College 25% of admitted students scored higher than 1520 and 25% of scored lower than 1420, but the majority of students scored somewhere in between these two numbers.